 PHOTOFRIN (porfimer sodium) by Lavipharm is 12.
 First approved in 2003.

-PHOTOFRIN (porfimer sodium) is a photosensitizing agent used in photodynamic therapy (PDT) for lung cancer treatment.
-It works through a two-stage process: IV administration followed by illumination with 630 nm laser light, which generates reactive oxygen species and causes tumor cell death through both radical reactions and vascular occlusion.
-The drug exhibits selective tumor retention combined with selective light delivery for targeted cytotoxicity.
+PHOTOFRIN (porfimer sodium) is a photosensitizing agent administered intravenously for photodynamic therapy (PDT), a light-activated cancer treatment.
+It works through a two-stage mechanism: IV injection followed by selective illumination with 630 nm laser light to generate reactive oxygen species and induce tumor cell death.
+The drug is retained longer in tumor tissue than normal tissue, enabling selective tumor targeting.

 12.1 Mechanism of Action The cytotoxic and antitumor actions of PHOTOFRIN are light and oxygen dependent.
 Photodynamic therapy (PDT) with PHOTOFRIN is a two-stage process.
 The first stage is the intravenous administration of PHOTOFRIN.
 Clearance from a variety of tissues occurs over 40-72 hours,…